zhanhaozhao/VeriTxn/README.md

-    WORKLOAD    : supported workloads include YCSB and TPCC NODE_CNT    : number of compute nodes modeled in the system THREAD_CNT  : number of worker threads running in the compute node CORE_CNT	: number of CPU cores modeled in the system.
-    CC_ALG		: concurrency control algorithm
+    WORKLOAD    : supported workloads include YCSB and TPCC NODE_CNT    : number of compute nodes modeled in the system THREAD_CNT  : number of worker threads running in the compute node CC_ALG		: concurrency control algorithm
     USE_SGX     : enable verification or not
     VERIFIED_CACHE_SIZ  : size of verified cache